-So while Japanese might prove to be too difficult to learn if you do not have the right amount of time to devote to it, there are still ways for you to learn the language, particularly if you want to be able to at least ask a question or two, introduce yourself and greet people, with some basic words and phrases.
+So while Japanese might prove to be too difficult to learn if you do not have the right amount of time to devote to it, there are still ways for you to learn the language.
+Especially if you want to be able to at least ask a question or two, introduce yourself and greet people.
+Learning the basics, like how to say hello in Japanese, is the right place to start.
 Do remember that the letter “u” at the end of the word is silent and the letter “t” is stressed.
-Here are a few that are easy to learn.

 - Watashi (わたし/私): The standard way to say ‘I/me.’
 Also used on formal occasions or when speaking to a superior.

 - Watakushi (わたくし/私): This is more polite than Watashi.
 It’s used on official occasions.

 - Atashi (あたし): A standard feminine variant of ‘I.’ Used for informal occasions, when speaking to a friend or junior.